LiMuon: Light and Fast Muon Optimizer for Large Models: Preliminaries

 Muon~\citep{jordanmuon} optimizer can be written as: for all $t\geq1$

 where momentum parameter $\mu>0$ and learning rate $\eta_t>0$.
-Here (\ref{eq:svd}) can be equivalently written as $O_t= UV^\top$, where $B_t=U\Sigma V^\top$ is the singular value decomposition.
-Since computing SVD is usually expensive in practice, especially when the dimensions are large, a popular implementation of Muon uses the Newton-Schulz iterations~\citep{jordanmuon,bernstein2024old} to approximate the orthogonalization process.
+Here (\ref{eq:svd}) can be equivalently written as $O_t= UV^\top$, where $B_t=U\Sigma V^\top$ is the singular value decomposition (SVD).
+Since SVD is usually expensive in practice, especially when the dimensions are large, a popular implementation of Muon uses the Newton-Schulz steps~\citep{jordanmuon,bernstein2024old} to approximate the orthogonalization process.